Axway/elasticsearch-docker-beat/README.md

 - EXCLUDED_SERVICES: no default, list of regexp service name patterns to be excluded
 - EXCLUDED_STACKS: no default, list of regexp stack name patterns to be excluded

-`Warning if ELASTICSEARCH_HOST && LOGSTASH_HOST are set, only LOGSTASH_HOSTS will be taken in account`
+`Warning if ELASTICSEARCH_HOST && LOGSTASH_HOST are set together, only LOGSTASH_HOSTS will be taken in account`

 example in a stack file: